 Weed seeds germinate at varying temperatures.
 Crabgrass — one of the big problem weeds in New York and Connecticut lawns — germinates when soil temperatures reach about 55 to 60 degrees for three consecutive nights.

-Apply pre-emergent after this happens, and it won’t do any good.
-So you want to apply pre-emergent herbicide when the temperature is still in the 50s.
+Apply a pre-emergent product after this happens, and it won’t do any good.
+So you want to apply pre-emergent herbicide during the cool season when the temperature is still in the 50s.

 How To Apply Pre-Emergent Herbicide To Lawns